JuliaParallel/MPI.jl/docs/src/configuration.md

    mpiexec = "/software/mpi/bin/mpiexec"
    ```

-2. Create a file called `Project.toml` or `JuliaProject.toml` in a central location, for example `/software/mpi/julia` or in the same directory as the MPI library module, and add the following contents:
+2. Create a file called `Project.toml` or `JuliaProject.toml` in a central location (for example `/software/mpi/julia`, or in the same directory as the MPI module file), and add the following contents:

    ```toml
    [extras]